 Combine Single Combat with Riposte or Spirit’s Refuge to clear big minions safely, and if you’ve got a Shen on deck hopefully he’ll level too.
 Ideally you’ll want to give your Fiora these buffs to push her win condition, but don’t worry if you can’t, just slap them on your other units to keep them alive and yourself in the match.

 It’s really a case making your enemy over commit, before surprising them with a Barrier.
 If Shen’s levelled, play him out alongside Fiora to pile on the pressure, but do be wary of any kill spells.
-Simply keep doing what you’re doing, and eventually your enemy will run out of options and you’ll be able to hit face with Yusari, or hopefully find lethal with Fiora.
+Simply keep doing what you’re doing, and eventually your enemy will run out of options.
+You’ll keep hitting the Nexus with your Barriered-up units, or hopefully find lethal with Fiora.

 Barrier Fiora Mulligan guide